vcstuff/high-assurance-profile/openid4vc-high-assurance-interoperability-profile-1_0.md

 * The Credential Format identifier MUST be `dc+sd-jwt`.
 * IETF SD-JWT VC Credential Format specific DCQL parameters as defined in Section 6.4.1 of [@!OIDF.OID4VP] MUST be used.

 # Self-Issued OP v2

 To authenticate the user, subject identifier in a Self-Issued ID Token MUST be used as defined in [@!OIDF.SIOPv2].

    * As a way to invoke the Wallet, at least a custom URL scheme `haip://` MUST be supported.
-Implementations MAY support other ways to invoke the wallets as agreed by trust frameworks/ecosystems/jurisdictions, not limited to using other custom URL schemes.
+Implementations MAY support other ways to invoke the Wallets as agreed by trust frameworks/ecosystems/jurisdictions, not limited to using other custom URL schemes.
    * `subject_syntax_types_supported` value MUST be `urn:ietf:params:oauth:jwk-thumbprint`

 # SD-JWT VCs {#sd-jwt-vc}